What we do

 Levy lid lift will reduce response times and improve service

-We are asking voters to consider approving a fire levy lid lift of $0.32 per $1,000 during the November 2023 general election.
+We are considering asking voters to approve a fire levy lid lift of $0.32 per $1,000 during the November 2023 general election.
 The lid lift would raise the fire levy rate to $1.18 per $1,000, which is less than the $1.35 approved in 2012.

 What will this cost me?